-Frances Trueman – the 1905 and 1910 rate books show that Frances was occupying one of the almshouses.
+Frances Trueman – the 1905 and 1910 rate books and the 1911 census show that Frances was occupying one of the almshouses.
 We believe Frances was Frances Pritchard who married Charles Trueman in Thornbury on 21st May 1857.
 In this case, Frances was born about 1833, the daughter of Charlotte Pritchard who married Thomas Morgan, the Thornbury chimney sweep in 1836.
 In 1841 Frances was shown as aged 10 living in Mutton Lane (now Crispin Lane) with Thomas and Charlotte.
 In 1861 Charles and Frances are living in Shellards Lane, Alveston where Charles is working as an agricultural labourer.
 They continued living here throughout further censuses until 1901.
 Charles died aged 68 in 1902.
 Frances moved to the almshouses and died aged 86 in 1919.

 Eliza Walker – the 1887 and 1890 rate books show that Eliza was living in one of the almshouses.
 The 1891 census shows Eliza was a widow aged 76 from Bath.
 Eliza was born in Bath about 1815, the daughter of Luke Tomer, a baker.
 On 29th December 1851 she married James Walker, a widower and the son of William Walker, a thatcher.
 At the time of the marriage James was a mason and both he and Eliza were living at Woodford and the marriage took place at Berkeley.
 In 1861` James and Eliza were living at Waterloo Cottage on Thornbury Hill and they were still there in 1871.
 By the 1881 census they had moved to Soapers Lane.
 James died in the Union Workhouse aged 76 and was buried on 15th March 1886.
 Eliza then moved to the almshouses by 1890, but she also died at the Union Workhouse aged 82 and was buried on 1st April 1892.